Preparing for Examinations

 Instructions to Candidates from The Castle School

 The Joint Council for QualificationsCIC is a membership organisation comprising the seven largest providers of qualifications in the UK.
 The JCQ provides a single voice for its members on issues of examination administration and, when appropriate, qualification and wider education policy.
 JCQ website.

-Some GCSE (and other) courses include controlled assessments.
+Some GCSE (and other) courses include Non-examination assessments, these include controlled assessments and coursework.
 The marks from these go alongside the marks from module or final exams, to decide the final grade awarded.

 Controlled assessments are pieces of work which are written under teacher supervision and within a time limit.
 Students can prepare fully for the assessment, and can often use pre-prepared notes to help them with the task.

 Coursework is work which can be worked on in school and at home before the final version is submitted.